 The work to be performed by the CONSULTANT consists of preparing preliminary engineering design for improvements to 36th Street East to Rainier Boulevard East.
 The proposed improvements include widening the road to accommodate four lanes of traffic, improving intersection radii, increasing left turn storage, revisions to existing signal systems in order to accommodate the proposed improvements, and construction of retaining walls to provide for roadway widening.
-This project has a mandatory 10% DBE goal.
+This project has (insert assigned UDBE agreement goal, if a voluntary goal was assigned, insert Voluntary 10% SBE) goal.
 The major features of the project are as follows:

-- Approximately 1.74 miles of widening for two additional lanes. - Improving intersection radii to meet design standards. - Environmental documentation and preparation of permit applications. - · Signal modifications and design. - Structural design for retaining walls and culvert extensions/replacements. - Determination of R/W needs and R/W plan preparation.
+- Approximately 1.74 miles of widening for two additional lanes. - Improving intersection radii to meet design standards. - Environmental documentation and preparation of permit applications. - Signal modifications and design. - Structural design for retaining walls and culvert extensions/replacements. - Determination of R/W needs and R/W plan preparation.